5 Best Ways to Prevent Sunburn and How to Avoid It

 Well, it does, but to a certain extent.

-So, if you want to prevent sunburn, sunblock would be your first line of defense.
+So, if you want to prevent sunburn, a broad-spectrum sunscreen would be your first line of defense.

 2. Get as Much Shade as Possible